 The user transfers very concrete work steps and subroutines to the machine.
 No further support from humans is needed.
 This type we find today in factory robots or in certain functions in the car, such as a traffic jam assistant.
 The role of the design lies in the understandable and simple transfer of the task to the AI as well as in the meaning of outsourcing.

-Here, fully automated work and decision-making processes, such as the autopilot, are only monitored by users.
+Here, fully automated work and decision-making processes, such as autopilot, are only monitored by users.
 The machine has to communicate relevant information to humans and in case of problems or danger ask people to react.
 Design defines the relationship between supervision and the actual intervention in case of emergency, whereby it should fundamentally support the individual in his ability to act.
-Because of automation we will exercise certain skill so seldom that we may not be able to control it sufficiently well in the required case.
+Because of automation, we will exercise certain skills so seldom that we may not be able to control them sufficiently well in the required case.

-Mankind is mentally and/or physically enabled by machines to do their own actions and that many times faster, easier and better.
+Mankind is mentally and/or physically enabled by machines to do their own actions and that is many times faster, easier, and better.
 Here AI automatically recognizes our goals and preferences and helps to gain the users entirely new capabilities.
-The prosthetics is a first field of action, but in the future, the imagination will hardly be limited.
-Perhaps the biggest field of our design activities: creative and solution-oriented thinking is needed to confront the challenges of our time with entirely new capabilities while meeting the people needs and desires.
+The prosthetic is the first field of action, but in the future, the imagination will hardly be limited.
+Perhaps the biggest field of our design activities: creative and solution-oriented thinking is needed to confront the challenges of our time with entirely new capabilities while meeting people’s needs and desires.

 It is not yet clear how many tasks people and machines conquer together.
 But design is needed everywhere: going beyond the external design of an object towards the purposeful examination of the function of and interaction with human-machine interfaces.

-Design will be fundamental to making collaboration feasible, meaningful and desirable.
+The design will be fundamental to making collaboration feasible, meaningful, and desirable.
 The subdivision of human-machine interaction in five ways will also help us in design theory to establish new processes and create a new awareness of design ethics.
 Because in the end, it’s not about making friends.
 But clearly about where and how meaning is created.